lzf-12/go-oapigen-boilerplate/readme.md

 ### go-oapigen-boilerplate

-this repository is a boilerplate for open api schema first, to generate basic rest api using oapi-codegen library.
+this repository is a boilerplate for open api schema first, generate basic rest api using oapi-codegen library.

 ### how to use